 - Sustainability reporting

-- Analysis and action plans related to various sustainability issues
+- Analysis and action plans for various sustainability issues

-The UN’s Sustainable Development Goals (SDGs) reinforce awareness of the role of businesses and the expectations for them to make positive contributions to sustainable growth, in order to offset the negative impact associated with their operations, production or services.
+The UN Sustainable Development Goals (SDGs) further underscore the role of businesses and their responsibility to contribute to sustainable growth, counteracting the negative impacts associated with their operations, production, or services.

-Our advisors can help you navigate various sustainability guidelines and frameworks.
-Several of our experts have completed certified training courses in sustainability reporting, in line with the Global Reporting Initiative (GRI) Standards.
-We assist with both reporting and communication on sustainability, and in dialogue with investors and analysts for ESG information.
+Our advisors can assist you in navigating diverse sustainability guidelines and frameworks.
+Many of our experts have completed certified training courses in sustainability reporting, adhering to the standards set by the Global Reporting Initiative (GRI).
+We facilitate reporting and communications on sustainability matters and manage the dialogue with investors and analysts regarding ESG information.